-Table 15: Monitoring and Evaluation Framework for REDD+ Readiness Activities
+Table 17: Monitoring and Evaluation Framework for REDD+ Readiness Activities

-Timeframe frame Component Sub-Component Outcome Outcome indicator 2014 2015 2016 2017 Responsible Organization Component 1: Formalization of NCCC NCCC has the capacity to oversee REDD+ activities х х • NCCO Organize and Consult Formalization of NCCC Functional NCCC with regular meetings. х х х х NCCO MFFSD Planning Workshops with key government ministries/agencies have been held. х х х х REDD+ Steering Engagement of Key Stakeholders Planning Workshops with Private Sector and Civil Society have been held. х х х х Committee Social Specialist 1a.
-National Readiness Management Arrangements adiness IP institutions have the capacity to engage in REDD+. x x x × • Established and Operational REDD+ Steering Committee. х х х x NCCO NCCC Project Oversight and Formalized and Operational TEG х х х х MFFSD FD Guidance All members of TEG and REDD+ SC have the capacity to advise the R+CU in the implementation of REDD+ Readiness activities. х х х х R+CU is fully staffed х х х х • MFFSD REDD+ Coordination Unit is R+CU has reliable transportation within the unit х х х x established within the Forest Department R+CU has an established office with adequate equipment. х х R+CU has regular communications with the NCCC, REDD+ SC and TEG х х х х 1b Information Sharing and Early Dialogue Development, consultation and planning of REDD+ REDD+ Communications Strategy is published х FDMFFSD with Key Stakeholder Groups Communication Strategy Gender Study and Plan on enhancing women's participation in forest management is carried out х Communica tion Office Workshops, meetings and outreach are held x x x x Implementation of the REDD+ Communication Strategy Activities outlined in the Communications Strategy are implemented. × × x × • R+CU MFFSD Communica tions Officer TEG Communica tion speciliasst Prepare a national REDD+ Consultation & Participation Plan A REDD+ Consultation and Participation plan is completed. х • R+CU 1c.
-Consultation and Implement a national REDD+ Consultation Plan Belize has a REDD+ strategy that reflects the inputs of all stakeholders. х х • Independen t Consultant?
-Participation Process Stakeholders have the capacity to make meaningful contributions to a REDD+ strategy. х х x • REDDD+ SC TEG Feedback and Reporting Stakeholders, implementing c=bodies and the general public are fully aware and informed on REDD+ activities. х х х х • R+CU Component 2: Prepare the REDD- plus Strategy 2a.
-Assessment of Land Use, Land Use Change Drivers, Forest Law, Policy and Governance Support for dialogue on governance of forests with TAA, NAVCO and DAVCO IPs and NAVCO/DAVCO are equipped to make informed decisions on REDD+ х х х х • FD TAA DAVCO/NA VCO IPs and NAVCO/DAVCO are accurately represented in decision making processes for REDD+ х х х х Enviro tal/Cu Relevant Environmen tal/Cultural NGOs
+Timeframe Component Sub-Component Outcome Outcome indicator 2014 2015 2016 2017 Responsible Organization Component 1: Formalization of NCCC NCCC has the capacity to oversee REDD+ activities х х • NCCO Organize and Consult Formalization of NCCC Functional NCCC with regular meetings. х х х х NCCO MFFSD Planning Workshops with key government ministries/agencies have been held. х х х х REDD+ Steering Engagement of Key Stakeholders Planning Workshops with Private Sector and Civil Society have been held. х х х х Committee Social Specialist IP institutions have the capacity to engage in REDD+. x x x x • 1a.
+National Readiness Management Arrangements Established and Operational REDD+ Steering Committee. х х х х NCCONCCC Project Oversight and Guidance Formalized and Operational TEG х х х х MFFSDFD All members of TEG and REDD+ SC have the capacity to advise the R+CU in the implementation of REDD+ Readiness activities. х х х х R+CU is fully staffed х х х х MFFSD REDD+ Coordination Unit is R+CU has reliable transportation within the unit х х х х Department R+CU has an established office with adequate equipment. х x R+CU has regular communications with the NCCC, REDD+ SC and TEG х х х х 1b Information Sharing and Early Dialogue Development, consultation and planning of REDD+ REDD+ Communications Strategy is published х FDMFFSD with Key Stakeholder Groups Communication Strategy Gender Study and Plan on enhancing women's participation in forest management is carried out х Communica tion Office Workshops, meetings and outreach are held x x x х Implementation of the REDD+ Communication Strategy Activities outlined in the Communications Strategy are implemented. x x x x • R+CU MFFSD Communica tions Officer TEG Communica tion speciliasst Prepare a national REDD+ Consultation & Participation Plan A REDD+ Consultation and Participation plan is completed. х • R+CU 1c.
+Consultation and Implement a national REDD+ Consultation Plan Belize has a REDD+ strategy that reflects the inputs of all stakeholders. x х • Independen t Consultant?
+Participation Process Stakeholders have the capacity to make meaningful contributions to a REDD+ strategy. х х x • REDDD+ SC TEG Feedback and Reporting Stakeholders, implementing c=bodies and the general public are fully aware and informed on REDD+ activities. х х х х • R+CU Component 2: Prepare the REDD- Plus Strategy 2a.
+Assessment of Land Use, Land Use Change Drivers, Forest Law, Policy and Governance Support for dialogue on governance of forests with TAA, NAVCO and DAVCO IPs and NAVCO/DAVCO are equipped to make informed decisions on REDD+ х х х х • FD TAA DAVCO/NA VCO IPs and NAVCO/DAVCO are accurately represented in decision making processes for REDD+ х х х х • Relevant Environmen tal/Cultural NGOs